day8/re-frame/docs/flows-advanced-topics.md

 ### Caching

 Subscriptions have a hidden caching mechanism, which stores the value as long as there is a component in the render tree which uses it.
 Basically, when components call `subscribe` with a particular `query-v`, re-frame sets up a callback.
 When those components unmount, this callback deletes the stored value.
 It removes the subscription from the graph, so that it will no longer recalculate.
 This is a form of [reference counting](https://en.wikipedia.org/wiki/Reference_counting) - once the last subscribing component unmounts, then the subscription is freed.

 This often works as intended, and nothing gets in our way.
 It's elegant in a sense - a view requires certain values, and those values only matter when the view exists.
 And vice versa.
 But when these values are expensive to produce or store, their existence starts to matter.
 The fact that some view is creating and destroying them starts to seem arbitrary.
 Subscriptions don't *need* to couple their behavior with that of their calling components.

 The easy, automatic lifecycle behavior of subscriptions comes with a coupling of concerns.
 You can't directly control this lifecycle.
 You have to contol it by proxy, by mounting and unmounting your views.
 You can't *think* about your signal graph without thinking about views first.

 The `app-db` represents your business state, and signals represent outcomes of your business logic.
 Views are just window dressing.
 We're tired of designing our whole business to change every time we wash the windows!

 ### Paths

 A [layer-2](/re-frame/subscriptions/#the-four-layers) subscription basically *names* an `app-db` path.
 What does a layer-3 subscription *name*?

-A materialized view, or a derived value.
+A materialized view of data, or a derived value.

-Subscriptions occupy their own semantic domain, separate from `app-db`.
+Subscriptions occupy their own semantic territory, separate from `app-db`.
 Only within view functions (and other subscriptions) can we access this domain.
 Outside of views, they form an impenetrable blob.

 So, re-frame is simple. `app-db` represents and *names* the state of your app.
 Except, so does this network of subscription names.
-But you can't really *use* those, so just forget about it.
+But you can't always *use* those, only sometimes.

 ### Statefulness